LibraryOfCongress/bagit-python/README.rst

     try:
       bag.validate()

-    except bagit.BagValidationError, e:
+    except bagit.BagValidationError as e:
         for d in e.details:
-        if isinstance(d, bag.ChecksumMismatch):
+            if isinstance(d, bagit.ChecksumMismatch):
-          print "expected %s to have %s checksum of %s but found %s" % \
+                print("expected %s to have %s checksum of %s but found %s" % (d.path, d.algorithm, d.expected, d.found))
-            (e.path, e.algorithm, e.expected, e.found)

 To iterate through a bag's manifest and retrieve checksums for the payload files use the bag's entries dictionary: